 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in MFRS 9 are satisfied.
-The Group has not designated any financial liability as at fair value through profit or loss.
+The Group and the Company have not designated any financial liability as at fair value through profit or loss.